Information about our Nursery

 Which adults work in nursery?

-8:50 Registration and carpet time to introduce activities or read a story.
+8:50 Registration and time to introduce activities or teach phonics and Literacy.

-9:10 Small Group time – we aim for your child to work with adults to introduce them to a Literacy, Maths and Topic based task each week.
+9:10 Small Group time – Children complete a Literacy, Maths and Topic based task each week.
 These tend to be practical tasks such as treasure hunts, acting stories, games and problem solving e.g. How could you build a bridge across this river for the three goats?
 How can you share these people between the two hot air balloons?
 This broadens their play, introduces them to new children and helps us to get to know their interests and abilities so we can plan for their individual needs.

-9:30 Child Initiated Learning (Play time!)
-We will provide a range of resources and activities, for the children to choose from, including sand, water, computers, playdough, small world play, instruments, investigation resources, construction and role play.
-Adults can then observe, play alongside and extend their learning through careful questioning and challenges.
-This helps the children to develop their social skills and become interested, self-motivated learners.
+9:30 Child Initiated Learning.
+We provide a range of resources and activities, including sand, water, computers, playdough, small world play, instruments, investigation resources, construction and role play.
+Adults observe, play alongside and extend learning through careful questioning and challenges.
+This helps the children to develop social skills and become interested, self-motivated learners.

 10:15 Maths carpet time – a short time together to count, sing number rhymes, solve problems on the SmartBoard, sort shapes etc.

 10:25 Wash hands and have a snack – we provide milk, water, fruit and vegetables.
-The children take turns to be snack helpers.
-Water is also available throughout the morning.
+The children sit at tables to chat and share the food.
+Water is available throughout the morning.

-In addition to this, each week we do cooking, creating role play areas, dancing and the children choose book bags and maths bags to take home.
+In addition to this, each week we do cooking, dancing, create role play areas and the children choose book bags and maths bags to take home.

 We have a self-contained nursery building at the rear of the school with full disabled access and facilities and a coded security entry system.
 There are toilets, a kitchen, an office and a lobby as well as the main classroom.
 This large, light space is kept at a constant temperature through heating and air conditioning and it’s divided into stimulating learning zones with a SmartBoard in the carpet area.
 Our enclosed garden is huge and is surrounded by fields.
 We have a lot of outdoor play equipment, including a large sandpit as well as a bug hotel, planters and other features to encourage the children to engage with nature.
 We have a canopy area to enable us to play outside in all weather conditions.